|(02) 9975 4911|

 Dr Seeto graduated with her Doctorate of Philosophy in 2005 through the University of Sydney.
 She was a Research Scholar at the ANZAC Institute, Concord, at Sydney University, at the National Heart and Lung Institute, Imperial College School of Medicine, London and the Royal Brompton Hospital, London, UK.

-Dr Patricia Hullah is a Specialist Physician in Respiratory and Sleep Medicine.
+A/Prof Patricia Hullah is a Specialist Physician in Respiratory and Sleep Medicine.
 She completed her undergraduate science degree and medical degree at the University of Sydney and graduated with honours in medicine.
 Her specialist training was undertaken at Royal North Shore, Concord and Greenwich Hospitals.

 She has worked at Concord Hospital as the Medical Superintendent and continues to be a Clinical Lecturer for Sydney University at the Concord Medical School.

-Dr Hullah has completed research on diagnostic methods in sleep disordered breathing, pulmonary embolism, symptom management and psychosocial impacts on health.
+A/Prof Patricia Hullah has completed research on diagnostic methods in sleep disordered breathing, pulmonary embolism, symptom management and psychosocial impacts on health.